base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-biconomy.md

 ---

-## Setting up the front-end
+## Setting up the frontend

 ### Creating a Next.js project

-After you set up your paymaster and bundler from the Biconomy Dashboard, the next step is to create a Next.js project for your app's front-end.
+After you set up your paymaster and bundler from the Biconomy Dashboard, the next step is to create a Next.js project for your app's frontend.

 From the root of the `myproject` directory of your project, create a new Next.js project by running the following command: